hongsukchoi/TCMR_RELEASE/README.md

 The base codes are largely borrowed from [VIBE](https://github.com/mkocabas/VIBE).

 ## Installation
+TCMR is tested on Ubuntu 20.04 with Pytorch 1.12 + CUDA 11.3 and Python 3.9.
-TCMR is tested on Ubuntu 16.04 with Pytorch 1.4 and Python 3.7.10.
+Previously, it was tested on Ubuntu 16.04 with Pytorch 1.4 and Python 3.7.10.
 You may need sudo privilege for the installation.
 ```bash
 source scripts/install_pip.sh